2U1/Llama3.2-Vision-Finetune/README.md

 ## Docker

-To simplfy the setting process for training, you could use the provided pre-build environments.
+To simplfy the setting process for training, you could use the provided pre-build environments.<br>
+The settings are done in the conda env named `train`.

 ```
 docker pull john119/vlm:v1